Galaxy-Man/FM6126-FM6124-LED-DMD/README.md

 Information, drivers and source for FM6126/FM6124 and ICN2038S based LED matrix panels with the HUB75e connectors.
 Panel identification P3-6432-2121-16S-D1.0
 Available from Amazon for less than £20 or direct from AliExpress for £13 So many sites with information about LED matrix panels.
-Cannot find anyone doing much with the FM6126 based panels, so I though I would upload anything I have.
+Cannot find anyone doing much with the FM6126 based panels, uploads of anything I have.

 For ESP32 users I would only recommend mrfaptastic's library,
 https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA